aws-samples/deploy-apache-mxnet-on-aws-lambda/README.md

+# Deploying Apache MXNet on AWS Lambda
-# Why Apache MXNet on AWS Lambda
+## Why Deploying Apache MXNet on AWS Lambda
 When it comes to Amazon SageMaker model deployment, people usually deploy it on Amazon SageMaker endpoint, which cost inefficiency.
 However, there is a gap for how to deploy MXNet Model on Lambda, cus this is a total greenfield for data scientists.
 Instead, we can directly deploy our output model to Lambda and benefit from
 Serverless Architectures.